Apply for an off-campus study program with Hope College.

-- Chat with a Peer Advisor and/or Off-Campus Study Advisors
+- Chat with a Peer Advisor and/or Off-Campus Study Advisor

-- Stop by the Center for Global Engagement and talk with a peer advisor and/or off-campus study advisors and start your application at travel.hope.edu.
+- Stop by the Center for Global Engagement and talk with a peer advisor and/or off-campus study advisor, then start your application at travel.hope.edu.

 - Meet with your Academic Advisor

 - Meet with your academic advisor and map out your four-year plan to include a semester or two off-campus, and determine which off-campus study programs best meet your needs.

 - For information about how studying off-campus may impact your financial aid, please refer to the off-campus study page.
 If you continue to have questions, contact Financial Aid.

 After determining the best time for you to study off-campus, complete the Off-Campus Study Application found at travel.hope.edu.
 Once you select your program, click the "Apply" button to start the process.
 Off-campus study application deadlines:

 - Fall and academic year: February 1